 A left-handed pitcher forever linked to a single, historic play: the catch that set up his team's most famous World Series moment.

-Don Liddle's major league career was brief but is permanently etched in baseball history by one sequence of events.
-The journeyman reliever and spot starter spent four seasons with three clubs, posting modest statistics.
-His moment arrived in Game 1 of the 1954 World Series, pitching for the New York Giants against the heavily favored Cleveland Indians.
-With the score tied and two men on in the 8th inning, manager Leo Durocher called on Liddle to face the powerful Vic Wertz.
-Liddle threw one pitch.
-Wertz crushed it to deep center field, where Willie Mays made his immortal over-the-shoulder catch.
-Liddle was then removed from the game, famously quipping about his contribution.
-He earned the win as the Giants triumphed in extra innings, a victory that sparked their stunning four-game sweep.
-For Liddle, that one pitch defined a career, making him an essential footnote in one of the sport's most legendary tales.
+Don Liddle threw one pitch in Game 1 of the 1954 World Series.
+With the score tied and two men on in the 8th inning, the New York Giants reliever faced Vic Wertz.
+Wertz crushed the ball to deep center field, where Willie Mays made his immortal over-the-shoulder catch.
+Liddle was then removed from the game.
+Born in 1925, he spent four seasons with three clubs, posting modest statistics.
+He earned the win as the Giants triumphed in extra innings, sparking a stunning four-game sweep.
+That one pitch defined his career.
+He died in 2000.

 1901–1927